yjlo123/runtime-tutorial/raw.md

 prt ''
 ```

+You may find that the first `prt` has two arguments, the first one is the content to be printed, while the second one is the terminator character, which is optional and is a newline character by default.

+In the above example, we are trying to print each individual character in the same line, thus we indicate the terminator as an empty string.

 ### Random
 Get a random integer between two integers, where the ending integer is not included.
 ```code-block